Search for soft unclustered energy patterns produced in association with a W or Z boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 The extended ABCD method is implemented as follows.
 For each SR or CR, eight signal-depleted regions (SDRs), A through H, are defined by placing different boundaries on the two variables.
 A signal-enriched region (SER), I, is defined for each SR and the corresponding CRs: $\boostedSphericity > 0.5$ and $\nSUEPConstituents > 30$ in the \WH channel, and $\pTleadjet < 135\GeV$ and $\nSUEPConstituents > 20$ in the \ZH channel.
 The SERs are divided in bins of \nSUEPConstituents.
-For each channel, the SDRs and SER are included in a binned Poisson likelihood fit, with the mean of the Poisson distribution in each SDR bin represented as an independent free parameter and each SER bin obtained from the extended ABCD formula below, using the SDR parameters.
-In the \WH channel, the background distribution is obtained from region F. In the \ZH channel, the distribution is obtained from both regions F and C by applying the extended ABCD method to each \nSUEPConstituents bin.
-The resulting prediction for bin $i$ in each SER is:
+For each channel, the SDRs and SER are included in a binned Poisson likelihood fit, with the mean of the Poisson distribution in each SDR bin represented as an independent free parameter and of each SER bin obtained from the extended ABCD formula below, using the SDR parameters.
+In the \WH channel, the shape of the background distribution is obtained from region F. In the \ZH channel, the shape of the distribution is obtained from both regions F and C by applying the extended ABCD method to each \nSUEPConstituents bin.
+The resulting number of SM events predicted for bin $i$ is:

-where $N_{\mathrm{I}}^{i, \WH}$ is used for SR-WH and $N_{\mathrm{I}}^{i, \ZH}$ for SR-ZH, CR-TT, and CR-DY.
-In the \ZH channel, signal contributions are only considered in the SER, to avoid instabilities in the fit from the nonlinearity of the background estimation method.
+where $\NI^{i, \WH}$ is used for SR-WH and $\NI^{i, \ZH}$ for SR-ZH.
+For CR-TT and CR-DY, a procedure analogous to that of SR-ZH is used, with each selection having a different set of independent free parameters.
+In the \ZH channel, including SR-ZH, CR-TT, and CR-DY, signal contributions are only considered in the SER, to avoid instabilities in the fit from the nonlinearity of the background estimation method.
 In the SDRs, the background yield is always much larger than the signal yield neglected by this procedure.
-It was confirmed in simulation that neglecting these contributions changes the expected upper limit by less than 10\%.
+It was confirmed in simulation that neglecting these contributions changes the expected upper limit by up to 10\%, predominantly for signal models with high \TD or high \mPhi where larger signal contamination appears in the SDRs.